umutkonmus/Lissandr/readme.md

 ## ✨ Features

 - 🏠 **Home Screen** — Browse the latest game deals on the main screen.
-- 🔍 **Apple Music-Style Search** — Tap the search button to reveal an elegant search interface.
+- 🔍 **Dedicated Search Tab** — Search button positioned separately on the tab bar for quick access.
 - 📊 **Detailed Game View** — Tap any game to see comprehensive price information across multiple stores.
 - 🧾 **Track Games** — Add games to your Watchlist to monitor price drops.
 - 💰 **Push Notifications** — Get notified when a tracked game goes on sale.
+- 🎨 **Liquid Glass Design** — Modern blur effects and continuous corner curves following Apple's design guidelines.
-- 📱 **Modern UI** — Built with SnapKit and UIKit, featuring native iOS design patterns.
+- 📱 **Native iOS UI** — Built with SnapKit and UIKit, featuring large titles and smooth animations.
 - 🔁 **Persistent Storage** — Your watchlist is saved locally using `UserDefaults`.
 - ⚙️ **Async/Await Networking** — Uses a generic, reusable network layer.